 It’s also time to get back to the basics.
 Determining how often you should soil-sample and using “best practices” are key to a balanced crop nutrition program.
 In addition, weather patterns can greatly affect yield, opportunities for soil sampling, and fertilizer applications, so be timely with decisions and conscious of the narrow application windows on the calendar.
-At, we believe today’s high-yielding hybrids and varieties remove nutrients at a higher rate than in previous decades.
+At The Mosaic Company, we believe today’s high-yielding hybrids and varieties remove nutrients at a higher rate than in previous decades.
 These greater nutrient demands may require more frequent, and perhaps broader soil testing than past nutrition programs.
 And since pulling representative samples from the field is a delicate procedure, utilizing best-sampling techniques can improve the accuracy of your lab results.

 When intensively managed crops are combined with unpredictable weather patterns, like many growers experienced in 2021, monitoring soil nutrient levels is especially critical.
 Sampling every two years, rather than four, coupled with high-level weather data and building a field-by-field summary of nutrient status can be beneficial for taking yields to the next level.
 Newer hybrids and higher yields require more nutrients than ever before and need them longer into the growing season.
 This means that it is critical to review the 4Rs (Right source, Right rate, Right time and Right place) to properly account for removal.